carrot orange juice

 Carrot Juice Calories

-It is recommended you consume no more than ½ cup of carrot juice per day.
+You should consume no more than ½ cup of carrot juice daily.
 If you did consume ½ cup of carrot juice (4 ounces), you’d only consume about 48 calories.
 But those 48 calories pack a mighty punch!
 Keep reading…

 Cooked Carrots vs Raw Carrot Juice